-The instrument we selected to take a snapshot of the state of the practice concerning UML usage is that of a survey.
-In the survey's design and execution phases we followed as much as possible the guidelines provided in (Groves et al., 2009) and used the same presentation format of (Torchiano et al., 2011).
+The instrument we selected to take a snapshot of the state of the practice concerning UML usage is that of a document and tool analysis study [14].
+In the work's design and execution phases we followed as much as possible the guidelines provided in [6] and used the same presentation format of [22].

-The survey has been conducted through the following steps: (1) goals selection, (2) goals transformation into research questions, (3) identification of the population, sample and process, (4) data extraction, and (5) analysis of results and packaging.
+The document and tool analysis study has been conducted through the following steps: (1) goals selection, (2) goals transformation into research questions, (3) identification of the population, sample and process, (4) data extraction, and (5) analysis of results and packaging.

-We conceived and designed the survey with the goal of understanding which are the less/most used parts of the UML in practice.
+We conceived and designed the document and tool analysis study with the goal of understanding which are the less/most used parts of the UML in practice.

-Within the scope of this work, in this paper we aim at addressing the main research question related to the above described goal:
+Within the scope of this work, in this paper we aim at addressing two research questions related to the above described goal:

-RQ: Which UML constructs for the Activity Diagrams are the most/less used in practice?
+- RQ1: Which UML constructs for the activity diagrams are the most/less used in practice? - RQ2: Which UML constructs for the use case diagrams are the most/less used in practice?